wa7nwp/nwp2019/19301_suggestions/19312_virtual_raspberry_pi.md

 * May need the VM to show up on the local network, not hidding on the NAT behind the server
    * goto VirtualBox - Devices - Network - Network Settings
    * change type from NAT to Bridged Adapter
+* Change hostname
+   * # default name is *raspberrypi*  On server *lomo* I changed it to *lomopi*
+   * edit /etc/hosts and change last line
+   * edit /etc/hostname if it exists and change name
+   * if it exists, run - /etc/init.d/hostname
+   * reboot
+* Use or update update config tool
+   * sudo raspi-update

 ## Put It To Work
 * Create personal user and set UID/GID